Content Audit Examples for Existing Pages

 Use Page Refresh AI after the inventory step identifies a page worth editing.
 Paste one public URL and review the report for structure gaps, missing questions, weak paragraphs, thin sections, and internal-link opportunities.

 Do not use a single-URL audit to replace analytics, Search Console, or business judgment.
 The inventory tells you which pages matter.
 The page-level report helps you decide what to change on one URL.
+It does not choose keywords, monitor rankings, inspect backlink profiles, publish edits, or create articles in bulk.

 Sources to use while auditing